-Our Engineering programs in the Toledo region are huge on fun!
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
-It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!
+The fun begins with Sylvan’s Engineering programs in the Toledo region.
+Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!

 Is There an Aspiring Engineer in Your Family?

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
 Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
 We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!

 Our Engineering courses in the Toledo region feature:

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

 - A 21st century curriculum that focuses on equipping students with STEM skills.

 - A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.

 - Ongoing email communication to keep parents in the loop throughout the program.